EricWen229/SICP-Answers/THOUGHTS.md

 ## Update: 2019-2-1

-After implementing an extremely simple version of `amb` evaluator from scratch, the intuition behind the continuation procedures becomes clearer.
+After implementing an extremely simple version of `amb` evaluator from scratch, the intuition behind becomes clearer.

-When an analyzed expression is being evaluated, i.e. the procedure produced by `analyze` is being invoked, it receives a success continuation and a failure continuation.
-The failure continuation is kind of like the expression's "daddy" who goes like "leave it to me if there's anything you cannot handle".
-When evaluation of the current expression fails, the expression turns to its "daddy" by invoking the failure continuation.
+An expression can be seen as a tree, where the root represents the expression itself, and the subtrees represents its subexpressions.
+When evaluating a expression, we are actually traversing the corresponding tree (not every node in tree is necessarily visited in that process though due to special semantics such as conditions), The stack maintains a path from current node being visited to the root, along with all state variables required.

+Things become problematic when we try to adapt this model to nondeterministic computing.
+In nondeterministic computing, evaluation of the expression (traversal of the tree) might fail at any point and need to trace back to a random stage of traversal, which requires us to keep track of the complete traversal history.

+That's basically what the `amb` evaluator does, actually.
+Every procedure invoked during evaluation has a tail call, and the stack keeps track of the entire history.
+The whole process never use return values of procedures at all, and what's even more curious is that not a single procedure ever returns actually!